-Special need education in Dublin
+Special-needs education in Dublin

-All children in Ireland with disabilities and children with special needs have the constitutional right to free primary education up to the age of 18.
+All children in Ireland with disabilities and children with special needs have the constitutional right to free education up to the age of 18.
 The Irish policy is to provide special needs education in mainstream schools as far as possible, and to educate those children with special needs in an inclusive setting unless it’s not in the best interests of the child or the effective provision of education for other children in mainstream schools.

 There are a number of special schools in Dublin catering for particular types of disability and special needs, among them schools for students who have a general learning disability at a mild or moderate level; schools for visually impaired and hearing impaired students; schools for students with physical disabilities; and schools for students with psychological disorders.